LehuaRyon/coffee_tasting_journal/notes.md

     - ability for our user to sign up, login, and logout
     - keep track of our user: session
-        - always return all of the objects that belong to that particular user Enable Sessions:
+        - always return all of the objects that belong to that particular user
+    - with bcrypt gem, needs a column called password_digest, not password Enable Sessions:
     - manipulate and access sessions to keep track of user
     - hash stores inside cookies, another hash
         - cookies shares info about currently logged in user's interactions with server
-        - every time a user starts a new session, that session is stored inside of the cookie Implement a User Model:
+        - every time a user starts a new session, that session is stored inside of the cookie
+    - with session hash, going to add own key value pair
+        - key = attribute of user, usually user_id, email or username can also identify user session Implement a User Model:
     -